Skip to content

 Breaking The Paycheck-To-Paycheck Cycle

 You don’t need a six-figure savings account to begin.
-One of the most approachable starting points is buying shares in REITs.
-These are affordable and let you gain exposure to real estate without owning physical property.
+One of the most approachable starting points is buying shares in REITs, which require as little as $50.

 Some new investors started with as little as $50 in REIT shares and reinvested dividends until they were ready for something bigger.
 It’s not overnight wealth, but it builds discipline and a sense of progress.